 Common Pests and Plant Diseases

-Even though nearly all parts of the marshmallow plant are edible, it is mostly left alone by pests.
-One invader that might decide to feast on your marshmallows, however, are flea beetles, small brown, black, or grey bugs that could lay their eggs near the plant's roots, which provide nourishment for the larva.
-The larvae then can feed on the leaves, leaving pinprick-sized holes.
-If the problem arises, you can deal with it using any pesticide labeled for flea beetles.
+Even though nearly all parts of the marsh mallow plant are edible, it is mostly left alone by pests.
+One invader that might decide to feast on your marsh mallows, however, are flea beetles.
+Flea beetles are small brown, black, or grey insects that could lay their eggs near the plant's roots, which provide nourishment for the larva.
+The larva then can feed on the leaves, leaving pinprick-sized holes.
+If the problem arises, apply neem oil, which is organic.

-In terms of diseases, marshmallows are similarly resistant, except for rust, a fungal condition that sometimes plagues the plant.
-It presents as raised white dots on the underside of leaves which eventually turn orange, then yellowish-green, and finally black.
-If you see this condition, remove any affected leaves, avoid watering the plant from the top down and apply a copper-based fungicide.
+In terms of diseases, marsh mallows are similarly disease-resistant, except for rust, a fungal condition that sometimes plagues the plant.
+It presents itself as raised white dots on the underside of leaves which eventually turn orange, then yellowish-green, and finally black.
+If you see this condition, remove any affected leaves, avoid overhead watering and apply a copper-based fungicide.

 They can be harvested in the late fall after the plant has gone dormant.
 Remove the roots you'll need for your purposes, then replant the crown because the plant can continue to grow.
-Clean and dry the roots and then use them as you like (boiling creates the gelatinous substance and texture marshmallows are famous for).
 Be sure not to harvest roots from plants that are younger than two years old.

-Marshmallow plants reseed themselves, yet are not considered invasive.
-You may see them growing along a marshy roadside or in a meadow, and sometimes a volunteer will pop up in a home garden.
+Marsh mallow plants reseed themselves, yet are not considered invasive.
+You might see them growing along a marshy roadside or in a meadow, and sometimes a volunteer will pop up in a home garden.